 One of the most effective ways to prevent dinos is to maintain proper water parameters in your reef tank.
 Make sure your salinity, temperature, pH, and nutrient levels are within the optimal range for your corals and other inhabitants.
 Regularly test and monitor these parameters to ensure they remain stable.

-See also Best temp for fish tank
+See also How does a fish tank filter work

 2. Implement a proper lighting schedule